Tips for doing well on OfferZen

 1. An interview request is NOT a Job Offer - an interview request is simply an indication that someone at the company who is in charge of hiring likes your profile and wants to start a conversation with you.
 They will be evaluating everything you do from the moment they send you the interview request and this will factor into whether or not they make you a final offer.

-2. Be VERY responsive - being slow to respond or “going quiet” makes it look like you’re not interested in a company when they send you an interview request.
-Companies expect a response within at most 48hours.
-If you aren’t immediately available let them know when you will respond in full - it’s better than just ignoring them.
+2. Be VERY responsive – being slow to respond or “going quiet” makes it look like you’re not interested in a company when they send you an interview request.
+Companies expect a response within 48 hours at most.
+If you aren’t immediately available, let them know when you will respond in full – it’s better than just ignoring them.

-3. Be polite - when replying to interviews, you’re talking directly to the people at the company that are in charge of hiring you.
+3. Be polite – when replying to interview requests, you’re talking directly to the people at the company that are in charge of hiring you.
 They put a lot of time into interviewing profiles and reaching out to devs.

-4. If you’re interested, accept the interview - when you receive an interview request on OfferZen, if you’re interested in hearing more, accept the interview request to get the conversation started.
+4. If you’re interested, accept the interview – If you’re interested in hearing more once you've received an interview request, accept it to get the conversation started.
 You can sort out the finer details of when you’re interviewing and ask detailed questions about the position once the introduction is over.

 6. Don’t scare them away - save questions like “what sort of benefits does your company offer?” and awkward questions about their company once you’re already talking to them.